lacanoid/datalink/docs/functions.md

      file:///var/www/datalink/b6fd3d9b-45bb-400b-b2f5-fcd72c380434;test1.txt
     (1 row)

-When `anonymous` is nonzero, then generated read tokens will be unique and appropriate records will be inserted into `datalink.insight` table.
+When parameter `anonymous` is nonzero, then generated read tokens will be unique and appropriate records will be inserted into `datalink.insight` table.
 This can be used to avoid revealing stored tokens.
 Access can be revoked by deleting entries from `datalink.insight`.

 #### dlurlcompleteonly( datalink ) → text